opennetworkinglab/int-host-reporter/README.md

 ```

 For the CNIs that we have tested, there are no CNI-specific configuration steps required for the INT Host Reporter to work properly.
 Once the INT Host Reporter is successfully deployed, it should start sending INT reports to the collector.

+You can uninstall `int-host-reporter` using:

+`$ kubectl delete -f deployment/kubernetes/inthostreporter.yaml`

+#### Using Helm

+We also provide Helm charts to deploy INT Host Reporter.
+You can customize your deployment by changing configuration in `deployments/helm/int-host-reporter/Values.yaml`.

+To deploy `int-host-reporter` run the below command:

+`$ helm install --namespace kube-system <NAME> ./deployments/helm/int-host-reporter [-f <CUSTOM-VALUES>.yaml]`

+To uninstall the Helm deployment run:

+`$ helm uninstall --namespace kube-system <NAME>`

 ## Using INT Host Reporter with DeepInsight